 From now on the term "Activate Gesture" will be used to tell you to either execute the One Finger Double Tap gesture, or the Split Tap gesture.
-You can use whichever one you prefer, but mix them up a little to get experience with both.
+You can use whichever one you prefer!
+Why not mix them up a little to get experience with both!

 Let's give it a try.
 Use the Explore gesture, or a combination of the Next and Previous item gestures, until you find the Reminders icon.
 Then use one of the Activate gestures to launch the Reminders application.
-When you do, your iPhone will chirp to indicate the app has been launched.
+When you do, your iPhone will make a chirp sound to indicate the app has been launched.
 Take a minute to Explore the Reminders screen.